posit-dev/publisher/docs/vscode.md

 ### Opening the UI

 In VSCode, open the folder containing the project you want to deploy.
-In this version of Posit Publisher, a workspace with too many projects may be slow for some operations .

 Open the _Posit Publisher_ UI by clicking the icon in the activity bar.